Utkar5hM/utkar5hm.github.io/_posts/other/2024-07-20-smart-nic-on-fpga.md

 ![Frame Reception Diagram](/assets/img/other/smart-nic-fpga/det_reception.jpeg)

 Since you already know that we're polling for the ethernet frames, We have to take certain decisions whenever the function catches one.
 Because packets can be of any type can be contained in them.
 We can't do match action against a non IPV4 /V6 type packet unless we also implement a MAC address based filtering.
 So what we do is:

 1. Wait for the Frame.
-2. Check if the ethertype of the ethernet frame is `IPv4` shi, since we only built a firewall for IPV4.
+2. Check if the ethertype of the ethernet frame is `IPv4` type shi, since we only built a firewall for IPV4.
 Here, EtherType is a two-octet field in an Ethernet frame.
 It is used to indicate which protocol is encapsulated in the payload of the frame and is used at the receiving end by the data link layer to determine how the payload is processed.
 (Source: [wikipedia](https://en.wikipedia.org/wiki/EtherType))
-3. so Now, if the frame is indeed of type `IPv4`, we extract the IP address and send it to our Firewall Logic, which does it's magic and sends us back a boolean value indicating if it should be dropped.
+3. so now, if the frame is indeed of type `IPv4`, we extract the IP address and send it to our Firewall Logic, which does it's magic and sends us back a boolean value indicating if it should be dropped.
 If we have to drop. we just return and poll again.
 4. if It's not a `IPv4`, we just skip the part and still proceed.
 5. Now in order to send the frame to the host system, we first prepend the size of the frame padded to 2 bytes.
 So, later the system can know on how much data is to be expected. and also appended it with newline(`\r\n`) so we could just use `ser.readline()`.
 Only either would have been enough, but caffeine can kick humans into doing many things that they shouldn't, especially when .
 6. we send the data through UART with uartlite drivers.
 Ignore most of the initial part.